Abu Kigab: Niagara River Lions (2022)

 After going undrafted in the 2022 NBA draft, Kigab joined the Toronto Raptors Summer League roster in Las Vegas, recording a double-double with 15 points and 10 rebounds in the final game against Milwaukee.

 On October 24, 2022, Kigab joined the Fort Wayne Mad Ants training camp roster.
 However, he did not make the final roster.

 Kigab appeared in two games for Niagara River Lions during the 2022 CEBL season.

 Ottawa BlackJacks (2023)

 The Ottawa BlackJacks announced they had signed Kigab on May 5, 2023.
 He tallied 7 points, 6 rebounds and 3 assists in his debut against Montreal.

 Spišskí Rytieri (2023)

 On August 27, 2023, Kigab signed with Spišskí Rytieri of the Slovak Basketball League.
 In 18 league games, he averaged 19.6 points, 7.4 rebounds and 2 assists per contest.

 MLP Academics Heidelberg (2024)

 On January 2, 2024, he inked a deal with the MLP Academics Heidelberg of the German Basketball Bundesliga.
-Kigab averaged 8.6 points in 12 Bundesliga contests and parted company with the team at the end of the 2023-24 season.
+Kigab averaged 8.6 points in 12 Bundesliga contests and parted company with the team at the end of the 2023–24 season.

 PS Karlsruhe Lions (2024−2025)

 In November 2024, Kigab was signed by the PS Karlsruhe Lions of the German second-tier league ProA.
+He wrapped-up the 2024–25 season averaging 19.9 points per game.

+Gießen 46ers (2025−2026)

+In April 2025, he put pen to paper on a contract with the CEBL's Calgary Surge.
+On December 17, 2025, Kigab returned to the German ProA league, signing with the Gießen 46ers.
+He left the club by mutual consent on January 22, 2026.
+Kigab had averaged 9.2 points per contest in 6 games for Gießen.